MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ---
 title: Wake On LAN for Surface devices
-description: Surface devices that run Windows 10, version 1607 or later and use a Surface Ethernet adapter to connect to a wired network, are capable of Wake On LAN (WOL) from Modern Standby
+description: Surface devices that run Windows 10, version 1607 or later and use a Surface Ethernet adapter to connect to a wired network are capable of Wake On LAN (WOL) from Modern Standby.
 keywords: update, deploy, driver, wol, wake-on-lan ms.prod: w10 ms.mktglfcycl: manage